GeeSpaceGit/Knowledge-Book/Software Engineering/SE-001-1 General HCI Design Principles (Nielsen's Usability Heuristics).md

 ---
 done: true
 ---
-# 10 major heuristic when creating a user interface.
+# 10 Major Heuristic When Creating a User Interface.
 - Generic and open.
 This is intentional that be applied across a large cross section of software systems.
 This generality can sometimes lead to ambiguity and confusion on the part of the developer.
 - Can be useful when developing software for specific platforms or system.
 The point is that there are some simple, straightforward things to consider when designing any  user interface.
 - Focused on users and strive to keep them in control of system.
 Applying these rules in a specific application can help create an interface that users will find both useful and usable.